5 Signs Of A Functioning Alcoholic

 Day drinking is not exclusively a symptom of an AUD.
 However, for a functioning alcoholic, it could indicate a bigger issue.

 A high-functioning alcoholic might start drinking when they wake up.
 They may also start drinking at work and start sneaking drinks when others are not around.
-Day drinking can also relieve alcohol cravings a functioning alcoholic develops over time.
+Day drinking can also relieve alcohol cravings that a functioning alcoholic develops over time.

 Stress is very common in daily life.
-The functioning alcoholic may use stress as a way to convince themselves or others around them they need to drink more often.
+The functioning alcoholic may use stress as a way to convince themselves or others around them that they need to drink more often.

-Stress from multiple areas of life, including work, family life, relationships, sudden loss of a job, or even divorce could be a reason to drink for a functioning alcoholic.
+Stress from multiple areas of life, including work, family life, relationships, sudden loss of a job, or even divorce, could be a reason to drink for a functioning alcoholic.

 Denial